vu-rdm-tech/metadata/README.md

 **[minimal metadata guide](minimal_metadata_guide.md)** in the root folder.
 This document contains a table that states mandatory, recommended and optional properties that VU researchers should use if they publish their data in any repository.
-At minimum researchers should make sure all mandatory properties are used, of course specific repositories might also have additional mandatory fields.
+At minimum researchers should make sure all mandatory properties are used, of course specific repositories might require additional mandatory fields.

 The guide was approved by VUO in 2021 and can be considered official VU policy.